renatocaliari/contornos/docs/en/contornos.md

   * every guardian of a contorno is also a participant in the outer contorno as [agent](#agent).

 #### Responsibilities
-  * _all general responsibilities of outline participants_.
+  * _all general contorno participant responsibilities._
-  * _all responsibilities of the contour itself_ that are not delegated to internal contours.
+  * _all responsibilities of the contorno itself that are not delegated to internal contours._
   * bring external contour information to all participants in your contour.
 If the outline in question is the organization itself, then bring information from the market, partners, investors, etc.
   * act on [boosters](#boosters) with no progress in its outline.
   * propose a contorno strategy, requiring an integrative decision.